jrab89/number_theory_talk/slides.md

 ???
-I'm not a big fan of adding methods to core Ruby classes, but I won't get too much into that since it could be the topic for another talk.
+I'm not a big fan of adding methods to core Ruby classes, but I won't get too much into that, since it could be the topic for another talk.
-However, I feel like for the purposes of demonstrating why 8128 is interesting this is reasonable.
+However, I feel like it's appropriate for the purpose of demonstrating why 8128 is interesting.
-This function 'other_divisors' I've added to the Integer class, returns an array of all other integers that evenly divide it.
+This method 'other_divisors' that I've added to the Integer class, just returns an array of all other integers that evenly divide it.
+It's just iterating over 1 through 1 less than itself and checking whether those divide it evenly.
 6, for example, in addition to being divisible by itself, is divisible by 1, 2, and 3.
 On the other hand, 8191, which we're already familiar with, is prime, so the only other number that divides it evenly is 1.